The open peer review process

 How open peer review works

-Comments can be much shorter than reviews and may add relevant information to the discussion, highlight certain aspects of the publication, or express general agreement or disagreement.
+Comments are much shorter than reviews but can be used to add relevant information to the discussion, highlight certain aspects of the publication, or express general agreement or disagreement.
 Comments should either support other readers in making up their own mind about the paper or encourage the authors to further improve their work.
 Authors are also encouraged to respond to reviewers by commenting on reports.

 Please keep the following points in mind before commenting on a article: